midwestmade4u-prog/youtube-autopost/SCHEDULE.md

 - `weekly-digest.yml` runs Sunday 3 AM CT (`0 8 * * 0`) -- separate from the
   nightly monitor, produces the weekly analytics digest Matt reviews by hand.

+## Retention checking

+`check_shorts_retention.py` pulls average view percentage (retention) per Short via the YouTube Analytics API, flagged against the ~70% bar from the Jul 5 2026 research digest.
+Requires the token file for that channel to have been generated with the `yt-analytics.readonly` scope (added Jul 5 2026 to `video_app.py` / `refresh_token_bsg.py` / `refresh_token_mz.py`).
+Existing tokens predate this -- each channel needs one re-OAuth (delete `youtube_token_X.json`, re-run the flow, re-paste into the matching GH secret) before the script will work.
+Until that's done for a channel, the script prints "SKIPPED: token doesn't have ... scope yet" for it rather than failing silently.

 ## Change log

 - **Jul 5 2026**: BSG duplicate-workflow bug fixed (youtube-autopost.yml disabled).